michaelbarone/cc3/docs/cursor_settings.md

 markdown```
 Always greet me with my name - X.

+Do not remove existing comments without confirming first

 Review .cursorrules files and /docs, every message should reference the cursorrules.

 It is very important to have a working memory.